ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.
-This document does not define how registration occurs, though some examples of how it might occur are provided in
+This document does not define how registration occurs.
+Future extensions MAY use HTTP headers or capsules to register contexts.
-{{example-extensions}}.
 Depending on the method being used, it is possible for datagrams to be received with Context IDs which have not yet been registered, for instance due to reordering of the datagram and the registration packets during transmission.